pieroxy/conkw/doc/CONCEPTS.md

 * A minute is defined as being 60 seconds.
 * You cannot combine several units in the same string.
 To express one minute and 30 seconds, you must use the seconds unit and write `90s`.

+## Credentials

+Some grabbers, or even conkw itself, may need credentials.
+See [this dedicated page](MONITOR.md) to figure how to make them available to conkw.

 ## Formatting numbers

 **WARNING**: Number formatting isn't today at a level I think would be acceptable.
 This is going to change at some point.
 The good news is that since the actual formatting is just a list of keywords, backward compatibility will be trivial so you can use whatever is in there knowing it will be supported for a long time.